-Note Entering a keyed tare of zero will remove the stored tare value.
+NOTE: Entering a keyed tare of zero will remove the stored tare value.

-1.6.7 Print Ticket
+1.7.7 Print Ticket

 - 1. Wait for the \square LED to light. - 2.
-Press (PENT) to send data to the configured communications port.
+Press (Prove to send data to the configured communications port.

-1.6.8 Front Panel User Setup
+1.7.8 Front Panel User Setup

-Press $(\stackrel{\text{MENU}}{\Rightarrow})$ to enter user setup mode.
+Press (MENU) to enter user setup mode.
 Use User Setup to:

-- View audit trail information
+- · View audit trail information

 - Enter configuration mode if audit trail is enabled

-- View or set time and date
+- · View or set time and date

+- View the Ethernet MAC Address

 - View or clear the accumulator

-- Change setpoint values and enable/disable setpoints
+- · Change setpoint values and enable/disable setpoints

-- View the current tare value
+- · View the current tare value

-1.6.9 Displaying Audit Trail Information
+1.7.9 Displaying Audit Trail Information

-The Audit Trail Configuration and Calibration counters can be viewed through the User Menu.
+The Audit Trail Configuration and Calibration counters can be viewed through the User Setup Menu.

-- 1. Press (\square) .
+- 1. Press (^{MENU}).
 Audit is displayed.

 - 2. Press \bigtriangledown to display the Legally Relevant Firmware version.

 - 3. Press \triangleright to display Calib.

 - 4. Press \bigtriangledown to view the Calibration Counter.

-- 5. Press (\square) to return to Calib.

 - 6. Press \triangleright to display CFG.

 - 7. Press \bigtriangledown to view the Configuration Counter.

 - 8. Press (\square) to return to CFG.

-1.6.10 Setpoints
+1.7.10 Setpoints